ThomasManson/WhereToEat/README.md

 Why Google Maps?
 <br/>
-I last used Google maps about 8 years ago, so it seemed a good opertunity to get familiar with it again.
+I last used Google maps about 8 years ago, so it seemed a good opportunity to get familiar with it again.
 It also provided a number of features that would be useful, such as grouping of markers.

 What is missing?
 <br/>